 Applicants must be working professionals with a sustained record of peer recognition; a demonstrated commitment to college-level teaching; a Master's Degree or higher; excellent communication skills and management skills; the ability to provide a productive and interactive learning environment; and the capacity to make a significant contribution to college.
 Applications consist of a cover letter, departmental philosophy, Curriculum Vitae and contact information for two references.
 It should also include a portfolio of the candidate's practice.

-Prior to submitting a proposal, please contact Residencies representative to discuss the project, budgeting details, and other logistics:
+Prior to submitting a proposal, please contact Residencies Coordinators to discuss the project, budgeting details, and other logistics:

-Email Saamia Ahmed at email@example.com Please include “Residencies Proposal [your name]” in the subject line.
+Please email at firstname.lastname@example.org and include “Residencies Proposal [your name]” in the subject line.

 *Applications may also be submitted via post in digital format on a CD or USB.